Ceramic Dictionary

 5) When fired, the wax repels the color.

 Wedging is a way of preparing clay.
 Work with a large lump of clay, throw it down onto the work table and push it down to form a long, thick oblong block.
 Cut it through the center, separate the two halves, fold each half, then turn one 90º and ram it on top of the other.
 Repeat this until the clay is thoroughly mixed and has the right plasticity to work with.
-This is done to disperse the water uniformly and to remove air.
+This is done to remove air and give the clay a smooth, pliable consistency, which is essential when prepared for throwing.
+Read more about: Clay (2) Wedging

 Wedging boards: are large, rectangular wooden boards used to prepare clay.
-You should have two of the same size because if the clay is very damp, the one that is dry can be put on top of the clay, they are then turned, like a sandwich and the top damp one taken off, this quickens the drying process.
+You should have two of the same size because if the clay is very damp, the one that is dry can be put on top of the clay, they are then turned like a sandwich and the top damp one taken off, this quickens the drying process.
 The boards are also useful for many other things.
-Have the wood cut to the sizes you need, about one 100 × 80cm is reasonable.
+Have the wood cut to the sizes you need, 40 × 40 cm is reasonable.

-Weighing machines; is an instrument for measuring for determining the weight or mass of an object.
+Weighing machine; is an instrument for measuring the weight or mass of an object.
 There are many different types, methods, names and designs for both industrial and everyday use and they vary in relation to the quantity of what has to be weighed.
-In this dictionary there are three sections under the following headings:
+In this dictionary there are four sections under the following headings:

-Balance Scales compares the unknown weight to a standard weight using a horizontal lever.
+Balance Scales compare the unknown weight to a standard weight using a horizontal lever.

 Spring Scale measures weight by the distance a spring deflects under its load.